-The profiles of the Directors and key information are set out in this Annual Report from pages 18 to 25.
+The profiles of the Directors and key information are set out in this Annual Report from pages 12 to 17.

-The Notice of AGM sets out the Directors who are proposed for re-election or re-appointment at the forthcoming AGM.
-Key information on Directors are also available on the Company's website.
+The Notice of AGM sets out the Directors who are proposed for re-election or reappointment at the forthcoming AGM.
+Key information on Directors is also available on the Company's website.